ShengHuaWu/Vapor3Series/Relationship/README.md

     }
 }
 ```
-This route handler uses `attach(_:on:)` function to create the sibling relationship between our `Pet` and `Category` models, and then we have to register this route handler at the end of `boot(router:)` method.
+This route handler uses `attach(_:on:)` function to create the sibling relationship between our `Pet` and `Category` models.
+However, we have to register this route handler at the end of `boot(router:)` method before trying it.
 ```
 tokenProtected.post(Pet.parameter, "categories", Category.parameter, use: addCategoriesHandler)
 ```
-It connects a HTTP POST request to `api/pets/:pet_id/categories/:category_id` to the new route handler.
+This line connects a HTTP POST request to `api/pets/:pet_id/categories/:category_id` to the new route handler.

 At this point, our `Pet` and `Category` models are linked with a sibling relationship, but it will be more useful if we can view these relationships.
 Within `PetsController.swift`, add another new route handler under `addCategoriesHandler`.